The Farey framework for SL2-tilings

 This website is devoted to the project on using a combinatorial approach to explore the connections between number theory and geometry that arise around Conway–Coxeter friezes and SL2-tilings over integer numbers and other rings, carried out at the Open University, UK.

-April 2025 highlights
+August 2025 highlights

 - Triangulations and friezes, an interactive demonstration of the connections between triangulated polygons, paths in the Farey graph, friezes, and cluster variables in the cluster algebra of type An, now can also be found at the Visual Cluster Algebras portal, together with other CA-related apps (although the updates appear here first, for now).